Jdure/portfolio/projects/barelens.md

 Directus is definitely a top CMS because of all the features it comes with out of the box (email, role base authentication, webhooks), plus it's visually pleasing (to me, at least).
 As I said, you can use its REST API to pull all the data you need (text, images and component pieces) and guard the data you don't want to share publicly.

 The only hiccup came when trying to self-host it.
-When I began testing it,  the documentation contained different self-hosting alternatives like AWS, Digital Ocean, Heroku, and others.
-Yet, a few days later, they took those guides down and provided only one option…
+When I began testing it,  the documentation contained different self-hosting alternatives like AWS, Digital Ocean, Heroku, etc. Yet, a few days later, they took those guides down and provided only one option…

 ![docker](https://www.docker.com/wp-content/uploads/2022/03/horizontal-logo-monochromatic-white.png)